boldsystems-central/BOLDconnectR/README.md

 ```

 *NOTE* One of the functions in the package requires `msa` and
-`Biostrings` packages installed and imported beforehand. `msa` is
+`Biostrings` packages are installed and imported beforehand.
+These packages can be
-installed using `BiocManager` package (Details of the function given
+installed using the `BiocManager` package.
-below).

 ``` r